-The Candela GentleLase also has the largest spot size (18mm diameter), combining together characteristics that enable deeper penetration by laser energy of the targeted area and faster treatments than early forms of Laser hair Removal machines such as, Long Pulse Ruby, Diode Lasers, and Flash-lamp devices
+The Candela GentleLase also has the largest spot size (18mm diameter), combining together characteristics that enable deeper penetration by laser energy of the targeted area and faster laser treatments than early forms of Laser hair Removal machines such as, Long Pulse Ruby, Diode Lasers, and Flash-lamp devices.

 Candela GentleLase vs. Other Technology

 Lasers and IPLs have been used for permanent hair reduction and skin rejuvenation treatments for many years.
 Although both IPL and Laser are light-based technologies, there are distinct differences between the two.
 Light is a component of the electromagnetic wave spectrum.
 The name itself stands for Light Amplification by Stimulated Emission of Radiation (L A S E R).
 To understand how LASERs work we need to understand two terms: coherent and incoherent light.

 Incoherent Light is emitted by normal means such as a flashlight or a bulb.
 The photons of the many wave frequencies of light are oscillating in different directions (IPL systems), therefore photons will dissipate before reaching the follicle.

 Coherent light is a beam of photons (almost like particles of light waves) that have the same frequency and are all at the same frequency.
 Only a beam of laser light will not spread and diffuse.
 In Genuine lasers, waves are identical and in phase, which produces a beam of coherent light.
 To achieve best results for Laser Hair Removal, Coherent Light is required in order to accurately target the follicle.

 - Longer (less scatter)